PSKP-95/scheduler/README.md

 # Scheduler

-Schedular can perform actions on cron expression.
+Scheduler can perform actions on cron expression.
 It uses postgres for storing schedules.

 ## Architecture